A Little Prayer: Production

 MacLachlan revealed to Vulture that the development of the film had started six years prior.
 Principal photography took place in June 2022 in MacLachlan's hometown of Winston-Salem, North Carolina.

 Release

 The film had its world premiere at the 2023 Sundance Film Festival on January 24, 2023.
 Shortly after, Sony Pictures Classics acquired worldwide distribution rights to the film.
 However, it became apparent during the 2023 Writers Guild of America strike that the deal with Sony failed to materialize, with rights reverting to the film's producers.
 By May 2025, Music Box Films had acquired North American distribution rights to the film, and it was released theatrically in the United States on August 29, 2025.

+A Little Prayer was released on digital VOD on October 7, 2025, and on Blu-ray & DVD on January 27, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 86 out of 100, based on 16 critics, indicating "universal acclaim".

+At the 41st Independent Spirit Awards, the film received nominations for Best Screenplay (Angus MacLachlan) and Best Supporting Performance (Jane Levy).